 Sausages Come in Many Shapes and Sizes

 They are not always stuffed into casings forming the classic “hot dog” shape.
 Breakfast Sausage is usually patty-style and this means that they are no more difficult to make than a hamburger.
 Never thought you could make sausages?
 Yes, you can!
 And they can be low FODMAP, too.
-In fact, these are one of the many exclusive Monash University Certified Low FODMAP recipes that you will find at FODMAP Everyday.
 These Breakfast Sausage Patties combine ground pork with all the expected sausage flavors like sage, thyme and fennel.

 Don’t Leave the Fennel Seed Out

 It is that iconic, faintly licorice-y flavor in sausage that really makes a difference.
 The brown sugar lends sweetness and encourages a nice caramelizing when they hit the pan and the red pepper flakes balance it all out.
 Crushing the fennel seeds can be a challenge as they tend to roll around your work surface.
 Sometimes we chop them – gently so they don’t fly around – and sometimes we use the broad side of a heavy chef’s knife to crush them.
 Our favorite is our mortar and pestle – your choice.

 These breakfast sausages are as easy to make as mini burgers!
 The freeze well, too.

 Low FODMAP Serving Size Info: Makes 8 patties; serving size 1 patty

 - 1 tablespoon firmly packed light brown sugar

 - 1 tablespoon finely chopped fresh sage or 1 teaspoon rubbed (ground) sage

 - 1 tablespoon finely chopped fresh thyme or 1 teaspoon dried thyme